 Can I Talk To the Grief Therapist?

 Some months after Jacob passed away, I spoke with a grief therapist once a week.
 It was helpful for around a month and a half.
-We spoke about meditation, sleep issues, and imagery to help me cope.
+We spoke about meditation, sleep issues, and imagery to help me cope with child loss.
 The summary of our sessions, in a nutshell, was that it’s going to take a very long time for me to deal with my loss.
 There’s no way around it.
 It seemed that our meetings hit a plateau and things just weren’t going anywhere.

 I learned that grief therapy is not grief support.
 The purpose of the grief therapy sessions was to help me change my behavior and how I react to the reality of living without my child.
 The purpose of grief support is to help me cope with my loss for the long term, a loss that will never go away.
 That’s where I headed next.